DMIRLAB-Group/SADGA/README.md

 ### Run

-All configs of the experiment and model  are in the files `sadga-glove-run.jsonnet`, `sadga-bert-run.jsonnet`, `sadga-gap-run.jsonnet`.
+All configs of the experiments and models are in the files `sadga-glove-run.jsonnet`, `sadga-bert-run.jsonnet`, `sadga-gap-run.jsonnet`.

 ##### Step 1.
 Preprocess